your business in our interactive demo!

 What is a balance sheet?

-• Liabilities: Anything your company owes to others — accounts payable, wages payable, loans, etc. You can think of liabilities as your company's outstanding debts.
+- Liabilities: Anything your company owes to others — accounts payable, wages payable, loans, etc. You can think of total liabilities as all of your company's outstanding debts.

 The key differences between trial balance vs. balance sheet